-Yes, we received over 770 hours of education at an accredited massage school with curriculum including Musculoskeletal Anatomy, Physiology, Kinesiology, Pathology, Swedish massage, Deep Tissue massage, Sports massage, Pregnancy massage, infant massage, Adaptive massage, Myofascial Release, Reflexology, Trigger Point, Business and Professional Ethics, Service Learning, as well as Clinical Experience.
+Yes, we receive extensive training at an accredited massage school with curriculum including Musculoskeletal Anatomy, Physiology, Kinesiology, Pathology, Swedish massage, Deep Tissue massage, Sports massage, Pregnancy massage, Infant massage, Adaptive massage, Myofascial Release, Reflexology, Trigger Point, Business and Professional Ethics, Service Learning, as well as Clinical Experience.

 We are certified by the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB) and licensed by the State of Wisconsin.
 We are also a members of Associated Bodywork and Massage Professionals (ABMP) and American Massage Therapy Association (AMTA).

 To become nationally certified, a practitioner must demonstrate mastery of core skills and knowledge, pass an NCBTMB standardized exam, uphold the organizationâs Standards of Practice and Code of Ethics, and take part in continued education.

 For more information about what to expect during your appointment, please read about Your First Visit.

 Many people prefer to be completely nude when they receive a massage, while others prefer to keep their undergarments on.
 Itâs completely up to you, and you are encouraged to undress to your level of comfort.